mfutech/leekwars-api-ruby/README.md

 ## scripts

 - `get_token.rb` -- request username password and set the config.yml accordingly, can be used multiple time, once for each account you might have
-- `check_token.rb` -- check validity of token in then config.yml file
+- `check_token.rb` -- check validity of token in config.yml file
 - `automate.rb` -- run all possible fight from garden, register for all competitions

+## How to (Docker)

+To run a docker container that will run scheduler.rb once a day at 23:30, do this:

+- create the docker image `docker build -t leekwars .`
+- run the container `docker run -d --name lwars leekwars`
+- configure the tocken `docker exec -ti lwars /usr/bin/ruby get_token.rb`
+- check token are correct: `docker exec -ti lwars /usr/bin/ruby check_tocken.rb`

+That's it.
+*WARNING*: please change the time in scheduler.rb if you plan to let in run on a daily basis.
+*WARNING*: update TZ info in the Dockerfile if you are not in CET timezone.

 ## note